 What are the main stressors or new initiatives that have led to your department/program making this position request?
 Your answer may address departmental and college curricula, directions your field is taking, and/or the impact of the move to 2/2.
 What curricular innovations have you attempted to address any stressors you identify? *

 If the proposed position is for a line that would serve more than one department or program, please explain how you envision the balance of serving these programs in terms of faculty CEs and research advising.
-Additionally, which department/program would be primarily responsible for mentoring the faculty member, as well as their reappointment, tenure, and promotion process?
+Additionally, which department/program would be primarily responsible for mentoring the faculty member, as well as their reappointment, tenure, and promotion process? *

 Is this a resubmission of a proposal that was not approved by CAP in the past 5 years?
 If so, please provide the date when it was originally proposed, and explain how you have addressed CAP’s suggestions from its previous iteration.